hashbangcode/vlad/README.md

     vagrant ssh

-To install Drupal on the box log in (using 'vagrant ssh') and run the script /var/www/drupal_install.sh.
-The admin username is 'admin' and the password is 'password'.
+To install Drupal 7 on the box log in (using 'vagrant ssh') and run the script /var/www/drupal7_install.sh.
+To clone the latest version of Drupal 8 and install you can run the script /var/www/drupal8_install.sh.
+The admin username for both Drupal installs is 'admin' and the password is 'password'.
+For best results you should run these scripts with sudo.

 Once done use the following to throw everything away: